elirankon/playlist-converter/README.md

  ## Issues?
  Log them in the issue tracker please.
 If you want to add a service, you're more than welcome to implement it yourself!
  _"But how do you do that?"_
- Well, score right down! :point_down:
+ Well, scroll right down! :point_down:

  ## How to contribute?
   * Fork the repo :fork_and_knife: